nwhetsell/language-csound/README.md

 # Csound for Atom

 This [Atom](https://atom.io) package adds syntax highlighting, snippets, and autocompletion to [Csound](https://csound.github.io) files.
+This package is also used by [GitHub Linguist](https://github.com/github/linguist) to highlight Csound files.

 ## Contributing